-The Saskatchewan Craft Council (SCC), together with Handmade House and Clay Studio Three, is presenting hands-on craft activities and demonstrations on Saturday, September 29 in the Broadway Saskatoon area.
+The Saskatchewan Craft Council (SCC), Handmade House, and Clay Studio Three are presenting hands-on craft activities and demonstrations on Saturday, September 29 in the Broadway Saskatoon area.

 Clay Studio Three

 Eleanor Fernandez, Matina Morton, and Paula Cooley will lead participants through creating pinch and coil pots using air-dry clay, which participants can take home.
 These pots are believed to be the first type of pottery.
 They were often used by Indigenous people to maximize scarce resources: to contain berries and as vessels for cooking bones.
 These pots pre-date agriculture in the Americas.

 The intent of Clay Studio Three (CS3) presenting this workshop is to reflect and honor Canadian Aboriginal cultures.
 During the workshop, CS3 will display images of Canadian ancient Aboriginal pottery as examples.
 Participants will be encouraged to create replicas or create their own forms.